KhaledNowara/EmpireBuildingGame/README.md

  This repository was not made public during the making of this project.

- This is an empire building game, implemented using java, and swing library.
+ This is an empire building game, implemented using java, and javafx library.

  Authors :
  * Khaled Nowara